 ChartScout monitors 1,000+ trading pairs across 4 major exchanges, detecting patterns before they complete.

-Start Your Free Trial →No credit card required.
-Set up your first pattern watcher in under 2 minutes.
+Start 7-day trial→Start your 7-day Pro trial and set up your first pattern watcher in under 2 minutes.

 Primary sources for head and shoulders pattern analysis - not secondary interpretations:

-Data Source Note: This article primarily uses Bulkowski's most recent statistics from thepatternsite.com (updated 8/26/2020, based on 2,800+ trades).
-Where historical context from his 2005 book is relevant, we note it clearly.
-The 2020 data shows more conservative success rates (81% vs. 96-99%) and reflects a larger sample size.
+Data Source Note: This article primarily uses Bulkowski's most recent statistics from thepatternsite.com (updated 8/26/2020, based on 2,800+ perfect trades): 19% break-even failure rate, 16% average decline, 68% pullback rate, 51% meeting price target, and an overall rank of 9 out of 36 bearish patterns.
+Where historical context from his 2005 book (Encyclopedia of Chart Patterns, 2nd Ed, 814 patterns) is relevant, we note it clearly.
+The 2020 data reflects a larger sample and more conservative success rates than the older book figures.

 Learn to identify fakeouts with a 7-point verification checklist, probability tables, and real case studies.